-Across LST we educate 4500 students and employ 750+ teachers and support staff.
+Across LST, we educate 5500+ students and employ 850+ teachers and support staff.
 There are more than 50 languages spoken in our schools.
 As well as having a disproportionately high number of pupils for whom English is an additional language, we have more than double the national average of children receiving free school meals and who have special learning needs.
 Our communities are some of the most disadvantaged in the country.
 It is why we exist – our purpose is to transform the lives of our children and communities through inspirational education.
-Next year, to help us achieve that, we will welcome two Outstanding schools into the Trust: Sedgefield Community College and Pennywell Early Years.

 “The purpose of this programme is to encourage and develop future leaders in any field of activity.
 Looking around the world’s business and political leaders I can’t recall a time when better leaders were more urgently needed.” – Lord Laidlaw

-The Laidlaw Undergraduate Research and Leadership Scholarship programme aims to develop a new generation of leaders who are skilled researchers, embrace data-based decision making, and believe it is a moral imperative to lead with integrity.
+The Laidlaw Scholars Leadership and Research Programme aims to develop a new generation of leaders who are skilled researchers, embrace data-based decision making, and believe it is a moral imperative to lead with integrity.
 It invests in highly talented and motivated undergraduates, giving them the knowledge, skills and experience to become active global citizens and future leaders.

-The programme has four components: a six week summer research project, leadership development training, a leadership-in-action programme during their second summer where scholars put their leadership theory into practise in new and challenging environments, and global networking through an on-line community of international scholars and real word events.
+The programme has four components: a six-week summer research project, leadership development training, a leadership-in-action programme during the second summer where scholars put their leadership theory into practice in new and challenging environments, and global networking through an online community of international scholars and real-world events.

 Women are still woefully under-represented in C-Suites and Boardrooms across the world.
 By investing in extraordinary women to gain their MBAs, the Foundation intends to give women the education and networks to achieve equal representation and power.
-To date, we have helped over 300 women earn their MBA from Columbia Business School and are just beginning a Women’s Movement programme with London Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending this outstanding school.
+To date, we have helped over 300 women earn their MBA from Columbia Business School, London Business School and Oxford’s Saïd Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending these outstanding schools.